mbarbin/vcs/README.md

 ## Overview

-`Vcs` is an OCaml library providing a direct-style API for interacting with Git repositories.
-It's designed as an "interface", or "virtual" library with the actual implementation dynamically dispatched at runtime.
-This design allows for high flexibility and adaptability to different use cases.
+Vcs is an OCaml library for interacting with Git repositories.
+It provides a type-safe and direct-style API to programmatically perform Git operations - ranging from creating commits and branches, to loading and navigating commit trees in memory, computing diffs between revisions, and more.

+Designed as an "interface", or "virtual" library, Vcs dynamically dispatches its implementation at runtime.
+It is currently distributed with two distinct backends: a non-blocking version built atop Eio, and a blocking variant based on OCaml's standard library.
+Both backends operate by executing git as an external process.

+## Documentation

+Vcs's documentation is published [here](https://mbarbin.github.io/vcs).

+## Examples

+Explore the [example](example/) directory to get a firsthand look at how Vcs works in practice.

 ## Architecture